 Indonesian Pig Feast

 Hey, you were warned.
-These pigs were slaughtered while I was staying with a family in a remote, Indonesian village.
+These pigs were slaughtered while I was staying with a family in Adonara, a remote village in Indonesia.
 The boiling cauldron of pig fat wasn’t dumped on storming invaders; the gelatinous stuff fed me for two weeks.
 Fortunately, the family I stayed with was so dear and kindhearted that I barely thought about the lack of refrigeration.
 (Flores, Indonesia)

 Chicago Deep Dish Pizza

 Chicago-style pizza is one of those things that seem like a good idea at the time but soon turn into tapping out “kill me” in Morse code with your head from your quadriplegic coma.
 The weight of each slice was astonishing, and at least half of that weight is cholesterol.
-But I admit, it was a tasty way to suffer.
+This stuff almost caused me as much pain as my failed attempt at a 5-day water fast.
+But I admit, Chicago pizza was a tasty way to suffer.
 (Chicago, USA)